jgentry10/MSDS498_Capstone/README.md

 <br />

-In order to complete the project, we will use the following technologies deployed on to a VM hosted within Google Cloud.
+In order to complete the project, the following technologies were deployed on to a newly created VM hosted within Google Cloud.

 <br />